poonamveeral/CSCI_3410Test/notes/lectures_notes.md

 Solution +.#

-: We should use a referential triggered action clause, : `ON DELETE CASCADE`{.sqlmysql}.
+: We should use a referential triggered action clause, : `ON DELETE CASCADE`.

 Solution +.#